 Medicare Part C

 Part C is often referred to as Medicare Advantage.
-This plan where available replaces Original Medicare Part A & B and often includes Part D. Part C bundles coverages under an HMO/PPO type private plan.
+This plan where available replaces Original Medicare Part A & B and often includes Part D. Part C bundle coverages under an HMO/PPO type private plan.
 You are restricted to the network of the plan.
-Because of the network limitation it is not always available in every location.
+Because of the network limitation, it is not always available in every location.

 Medicare Part D

 Part D is prescription drug coverage.
 This is a separate coverage that is required by Medicare to help seniors cover and pay for prescription drug costs.

 Yes, you can.
 But you must meet certain income requirements to be considered eligible.
 A person must be enrolled in Medicare Part A and/or Part B or enrolled in a Medicare Advantage plan.
 An individual must also be enrolled in Medicaid through their state.

 Because there can be overlapping coverages between Medicaid and Medicare.
 Coverages are handled in a certain way.

 Medicare coverage will apply its four basic forms of coverage